EakDev-hub/ask-ai-muti-model/MD_file/BATCH_ANALYSIS_USER_GUIDE.md

   - ✓ Success (green)
   - ✗ Failed (red)

-Processing happens in parallel (5 photos at a time) for faster results.
+Processing happens in parallel (5 photos at a time) and continues sequentially up to 100 photos for faster results.

 ### Step 8: Review Results